Spartee/arcade-ai/examples/openai-agents-ts/README.md

 ## Basic Usage

-This example creates an AI agent that can read and process your Gmail emails using Arcade's Google toolkit.
+This example creates an AI agent that can read and process your Gmail emails using Arcade's Gmail toolkit.

 ### Simple Execution